 That is why the conflicts are so strong now.
 It's why there is so much rage in people with no faith (some of whom claim to be religious people of faith).

 On the other hand, even after we have actually entered the new age, we will still be feeling the effects of the old, along with the new, because the change is not abrupt but very gradual.
 And while there are many positive effects of the passing age (the age symbolized by the two Piscean fish), the negative effects impel those who desire control and rulership, and they will be with us for a while.

 We can only hope and pray that the positive Piscean influences of great compassion, empathy, generosity and liberality, which is why the original Christian symbol was the fish.
 And that was long before the cross became the most significant symbol for the Christ Jesus (see the pages on Christians Divided and The Martyrdom of Jesus).

-Unfortunately, the negative influences of Pisces can include the tendency toward using intuition and understanding to establish self-serving control.
+Unfortunately, even though Pisces has many great and good influences, the negative influences of Pisces can include the tendency toward using intuition and understanding to establish self-serving control.
 That is a temptation that can lead to the tendency toward self-centered individualism and the temptation to judge good and evil as "black and white" and absolute, as well as the temptation to be too harsh in addressing divisive partisans who disagree with us.

 Ironically, there are many Christians today who are under negative influences, and some of them even use the fish as a symbol for their hypocritical self-righteousness.
 For example, they put signs on the back of their cars depicting a huge "Christian" fish about to devour a smaller "Darwin" fish with legs.
 Thus, they are among the hypocrites who unwittingly "work iniquity in the name of the Lord," as Jesus said they would.
 And, of course, they cause conflict and trouble on many political fronts.
 (See the pages on Partisan Politics, the Abortion Issue, Evolution vs. Creationism, etc.)